+IAPPs Data Protection Intensive, London, March 2017.
 The IAPP is the largest and most comprehensive global information privacy community and resource.
 Founded in 2000, the IAPP is a not-for-profit organization that helps define, support and improve the privacy profession globally.

 – by Gry Hasselbalch (based on panel debate participation, Ethics, Observational Platforms, Mathematics and Fundamental Rights, CPDP, Brussels, 2017) A few years ago a social media company decided to do some experiments on its users.
 Filling their news feeds with positive or negative stories, they were measuring hundreds of thousands of people’s emotional reactions.
 When…

 SEE THE DEBATE HERE “Legally you can do a lot with data right now, and a lot is done with data, that is not in the best interest of the individual.
 This is where we revisit ethics.
 When the laws and formal systems are not enough.”

 TALKS & EVENTS: “How can you put a health warning on a product if you don’t even know the ingredients”.
 Talking about Data Ethics at Internet Governance Forum 2015

 TALKS & EVENTS: The Internet Governance Forum (IGF) is a series of annual conferences organized by the UN.
 It brings together representatives from various stakeholder groups in discussions on public policy issues relating to the Internet.
 The IGF informs those with policy-making power in both the public and private sectors.
 At their annual meeting delegates…

 TALKS & EVENTS: On 29th October representatives of toy companies and tech critics met to discuss the evolving Internet of Toys and the data ethical implications of this at the European Commission Safer Internet Forum.
 The fact that we are talking about data ethics with toy makers at this early stage of the development of…

 TALKS & EVENTS: Key experts from an interdiciplinary field met in Copenhagen in November 2014 to discuss privacy as innovation.

 AWARENESS RAISING: “Henrik Kramshøj is a Whitehat-hacker with his own company, Gry Hasselbalch is active in Privacy and has previously worked for the Danish Media Council for Children and Young People and Alexander Mills is a High School student with a particular interest in safety in cyberspace.
 I november Aflyttets host Anders Kjærulff invited them to talk about…

 We have moved on to an important stage in the evolution of the internet characterized by an increasing demand from all sectors of society to regain control.
 This stage is comprised by legal/interstate responses to the challenges to privacy, technical community responses and civil society sentiments and actions.